spraakbanken/strix-pipeline/resources/docs/api.md

 * **dump** - The whole text as an array with whitespace preserved and each line as an element in the array
 * **word_count** - The number of tokens in the text
 * **lines** - For each line, the position of the first and last token on the line
 * **title** - The title of the document
+* **text_attributes** - The text attributes of the document
 * **token_lookup** - Each token of the document along with word attributes
 * All text attributes that are available for the selected corpus, given by the `/config/<corpora>` call.

 For every API call returning a document it is possible to control which of these fields should be included in the result.
 This is done using the `include` and `exclude` query parameters.

 `include` - Comma-separated list of fields.
 Only the given fields will be returned.
+Possible values are the common fields.
 `exclude` - Comma-separated list of fields.
 All fields except the given fields will be returned.
+Possible values are the common fields.

+For every API call returning a document it is possible to control the size of the `token_lookup`:

+`token_lookup_from` - Position / WID
+`token_lookup_to` - Position / WID

 ## Requests